 When do I receive my diploma if I don’t receive it at commencement or don’t attend the ceremony?

 Students graduating in absentia will be mailed their diplomas the following week after commencement.
-If you attend the ceremony but do not receive your diploma at the ceremony it will be mailed to you after successful completion of degree requirements and financial obligations are met, and any Perkins or other financial aid paperwork completed.
-If you would prefer to pick up your diploma, please contact Alyce Caulder at email@example.com or 419-783-2375.
+If you attend the ceremony but did not receive your diploma at the ceremony it will be mailed to you after successful completion of degree requirements and financial obligations are met, and any Perkins or other financial aid paperwork completed.
+If you would prefer to pick up your diploma, please contact Alyce Caulder at firstname.lastname@example.org or 419-783-2375.

 What are my Financial Aid obligations?

 To receive a diploma the student’s financial account must be cleared, all library fines paid and overdue books returned to the Pilgrim Library.
 Students, who have received loans, are required to complete an exit interview, which can be completed online at www.mygreatlakes.org or in the DC Financial Aid Office.
 Contact the Financial Aid office or Great Lakes Higher Education, if you need additional information regarding your Federal Stafford Loans or Private Education Loans.
 For Perkins loan information and billing account balances, please contact the Bursar at email@example.com or 419-783-2357.
 The Bursar’s office is located in the Business Office on the second floor of Defiance Hall.